rethinkdb/rethinkdb-rs/api/java/accessing-rql/close.md

 # Command syntax #

 {% apibody %}
-conn.close()
+conn.close([boolean])
 {% endapibody %}

 # Description #

 Close an open connection.

 Closing a connection normally waits until all outstanding requests have finished and then frees any open resources associated with the connection.
-By passing `false` to the `noreply_wait` optional argument, the connection will be closed immediately, possibly aborting any outstanding noreply writes.
+By passing `false` as the boolean argument to `close`, the connection will be closed immediately, possibly aborting any outstanding noreply writes.

-A noreply query is executed by passing the `noreply` [optArg](/api/java/optarg/) to the [run](/api/java/run/) command, indicating that `run()` should not wait for the query to complete before returning.
+A noreply query is executed by using the [runNoReply](/api/java/run_noreply/) command, indicating that the command should not wait for the query to complete before returning.
 You may also explicitly wait for a noreply query to complete by using the [noreplyWait](/api/java/noreply_wait) command.

 __Example:__ Close an open connection, waiting for noreply writes to finish.